 All students complete the concentration in General Psychology at the master's level.
 Here students gain a foundation in cognitive, social, and developmental psychology through completing core courses offered in each of these areas.

 At the doctoral level, students concentrate in either cognitive, social, or developmental psychology.
 However, they are welcome to take courses, work with faculty, and engage in research that bridges these different concentrations.
 Students typically enroll in specialized seminars offered in their areas of interest and undertake independent study courses with their advisors and other faculty.
 Students are also encouraged to take courses that may be relevant to their interests at other universities in the Consortium.

 The doctoral program reflects an apprenticeship model in which students work closely with individual faculty both on collaborative research projects and on developing their dissertation research.
 They are encouraged to become members of lab groups and to attend and present their own research at seminars organized across the department.

 Faculty and research emphases associated with each concentration are indicated below.

 Cognitive: Hirst, Mack, Schober, Ginges, Miozzo

-Faculty research centers on such broad areas as consciousness, memory, attention, language and thought, cognitive neuroscience, visual perception, and semantics.
-Examples of the specific research questions under investigation are the nature of collective memory, inattentional blindness, the unconscious perception of emotion, perspective taking in language use, psycholinguistics and conversational interaction, and psychology of music.
+Faculty research centers on consciousness, memory, attention, language and thought, cognitive neuroscience, visual perception, and semantics—for example, the nature of collective memory, inattentional blindness, unconscious perception of emotion, perspective taking in language use, psycholinguistics, conversational interaction, and social media, psychology of music, emotion, cognitive style and the cerebral hemispheres

-Faculty research centers on such broad areas as political psychology, culture and cognition, close relationships, and existential psychology.
-Examples of the specific research questions under investigation are dehumanization, conflict resolution in political disputes, sacred values, essentialism and entativity, self-objectification, culture and norms of reciprocity, interpersonal motivation, the origins of racial categories, and
+Faculty research centers on political psychology, culture and cognition, close relationships, existential psychology and the impact of cultural artifacts on social cognition.
+Specific topics include dehumanization, conflict resolution, sacred values, essentialism and entativity, self-objectification, culture and norms of reciprocity, interpersonal motivation, the origins of racial categories, immigration and cultural conflict, judgment and decision making, and empathy and theory of mind.

 Tuition and Fees